Frequently Asked Questions

 Yes and we each hold a current First Aid Certificate and an Instructor's Certificate which is renewed every two years.
 These are the most thorough standards required by any martial arts organisation in New Zealand.
 Our organisation is also recognised by the government sporting agency, Sport New Zealand and operates under their guidelines.

 10. What do I wear to training?
 Will I need to get a uniform before I start?

 When you first begin, just wear comfortable clothing.
 Trackpants and t-shirt is fine.
-Once you have decided to join, we will guide you with regards to when you need to get a uniform, and the best place to purchase it.
-We train in bare feet, so shoes are not required - be sure to bring a water bottle!
+Once you have decided to join, we will guide you regarding when you need to get a uniform, and the best place to purchase it.
+We train in bare feet, so shoes are not required.
+Be sure to bring a water bottle!